xuzebin/learning-diary/computer-graphics/Trackball-and-Arcball.md

 ## Implementation

-1. Convert the coordinates of the center of the sphere in eye space to screen coordinates.
+a.
+Convert the coordinates of the center of the sphere in eye space to screen coordinates.
 (Calculate (cx, cy))
 ```c
 Cvec2 getScreenSpaceCoordFromEyeSpace(const Cvec3& eyeSpaceCoord, const Matrix4& projectionMatrix, int screenWidth, int screenHeight) {
     if (eyeSpaceCoord[2] > -1e-8) {//z should be negative in eye space